-Technology is rapidly changing the world as we know it.
-You can notice these changes in various sectors and domains as all kinds of automations are being introduced to our daily life.
-In this new economy , where software development is in high demand, programming has become an essential skill in the 21st century.
+In the new economy, where software development is in high demand and every company is a software company, programming has become an essential skill.
 When you look at the programming languages, you will notice that they are designed by engineers, for engineers.
 This makes programming almost inaccessible to end-users who may want to make minor changes to the application without always consulting the developer or even build a simple app for personal use.
 For quite some time, many people have tried to address this problem and designed various programming languages and tools to make programming easier and accessible to business users or “citizen developers”.

 Block-based languages evolved as branch of visual programming.
 Most often our ideas are visual.
 We turn to draw a plan on a white-board because it makes us understand it better.
 However, the initial application of computer programming started with hardware-close languages and led us to the world text-based language like Java, C#, or Haskell.
 While the text-based programming language makes the developers to think a bit like a computer, some of them wanted to write and read the code in a more human-friendly manner.
 As a result, a number of visual programming languages has appeared.

 The main goal of visual programming is to make programming more accessible at 3 different levels: